Qinghai – Tibet Railway

 Toilets on Tibet trains are squatters.
 They are available at the end of each passenger coach.
 Toilet paper is not available.
 There are also sink basins at the end of each coach for general washing up.

-In order to protect the ecological environment of Qinghai – Tibet Plateau, all sewage is collected and discharged centrally.
+To protect the ecological environment of the Qinghai–Tibet Plateau, all sewage is collected and discharged centrally.
 Trains to Tibet are required to collect sewage and garbage at Golmud station.
 Sewage tanks and garbage bins are emptied before entering Tibet.

 Toilets on Tibet trains